History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 The long-term impacts on people's health and negligence from different government systems caused widespread outrage, litigation, and legal reform regarding water quality and government policies.

-This incident highlighted the need to treat water wells, maintain water structures, and ensure that governments are responsible for adequately providing potable water.
+This incident highlighted the need to treat water wells, maintain water infrastructure, and ensure that governments are responsible for providing adequate potable water.

 The Worst States for Water Contamination

-Water supply contamination is a common problem across the country; however, some states have worse water concerns due to pollution from industries, old pipes, and agriculture
+Water supply contamination is a common problem nationwide; however, some states face more severe water concerns due to pollution from industrial sourcesaging pipes, and agricultural activities

-Some of these are lead, PFAS, nitrates, and other chemical contaminants contributing to water quality.
+Some of these contaminants include leadPFASnitrates, and other chemicals that contribute to poor water quality.

-Knowing which states suffer the most in water safety to subsequently direct efforts and policies toward the most appropriate places.
+Knowing which states suffer the most in terms of water safety, we can subsequently direct efforts and policies toward the most appropriate areas.

 What States Have the Worst Water Contamination?